LCluber/CSVx.js/README.md

 ## Motivation

-The main purpose of this library is to provide an easy way to export your data as CSV or transform your CSV data.
+The main purpose of this library is to provide an easy way to export your data as CSV or transform your CSV data to something else.

 ## Installation